rharbird/ucl-microbit-robotics-readthedocs/source/forwardAndBack.rst

 Step 2:
 ^^^^^^
-Now add a pause of 20 milliseconds at the end of the ``forever`` loop to give the motor a chance to move.
+Now add a pause of 20 milliseconds at the end of the ``forever`` loop to give the motor a chance to move in response to the command from the micro:bit.
+You can see that we have added an extra pause of 180ms.
+This is because it will take the motor about 180 milliseconds to travel back from 180° to 0°.

 .. image:: pictures/pause.png